SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-TV-Series-Budget.md

 5
 [/input]
 [output]
-You bought all the series and left with 19.00$ [/output]
+You bought all the series and are left with $19.00 [/output]
 [/test]
 [test]